 Roles control the data a user can create, edit, delete, view, or manage on object types and are added to object types as components.
-See the Add Roles to an Object Type section for more information on adding roles to object types.
+Read more here: Add Roles to an Object Type.

 Adding a role with explicit permissions to a standard form allows you to grant a user within that role permission to view specific objects, along with any other objects authorized through inferred permissions.
-Access to the object type is granted by adding the individual users, user groups, or specific users within a user group, to the role field on the form.
+Object type access is granted by adding the individual users, user groups, or specific user group members, to the role field on the form.
 Only users or user groups who have been added to the role may be selected in this field.

 |As users with global permissions can automatically view all the objects that belong to the object type(s) added to their role (subject to any workflow permissions), you can only add roles with explicit permissions to an object type.|